kkinnear/zprint/README.md

 You might wish to define several styles with different color-maps, perhaps, allowing you to alter the colors more easily.

+You cannot define a style and apply it in the same configuration pass, as styles are applied before the rest of the configuration in a options map.

 ______
 ## :tab